OasisLMF/GenerateDocs/src/sections/OED.rst

 ----

 Open Exposure Data (OED) is a standard that provides the industry with a robust, open, and transparent data format with the aim to deliver a common framework for encoding, transmitting, and interpreting data.
-The results of this is seamless integration and collaboration between all models that adopt the standard.
-By adhering to OED, model providers can achieve efficient and effective data exchange and model users have a clear format that can be applied to any model, enabling data-driven processes and furthering interoperability between systems.
+The aim of OED is to improve interoperability between platforms and models and to reduce frictional costs by significantly decreasing data processing efforts and supporting more efficient cross-model analytics.

 |